 |Role||Can be a full time||Can be done part-time also.|

 Day trading is stressful and intense it requires an understanding of technical trading charts and emotional intelligence.
-Day trading is a risky business one should be ready to incur 100 % losses and still ready to go ahead from his past mistakes.
+It is a risky business one should be ready to incur 100 % losses and still ready to go ahead from his past mistakes.

 This has a been a guide to the top difference between Day Trading vs Swing Trading.
-Here we also discuss the Day Trading vs Swing Trading key differences with infographics, and comparison table.
+Here we also discuss key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more